spinnaker-hackathon/gardening/expert-volunteers.md

 # Expert Volunteers at Spinnaker Gardening Days

 Here are the volunteer role descriptions for Spinnaker Gardening Days Experts.
 If you would like to volunteer for one of these roles for the Summit Gardening event 10/19-11/12, please post in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF) on Spinnaker Slack.
 You can sign up directly for a role or shift on the [sign-up sheet](https://go.armory.io/gardening-experts).
+If you have any questions, please reach out to @dnilasor on Spinnaker Slack.

 ### On-Call Gardener (est 3.5 hrs per shift)
 The On-Call Gardener volunteers to monitor Slack channels during the gardening event and answer questions from participants.
 When starting their rotation, the On-Call Gardener will add themselves to the @on-call-gardener Slack Team so that participants can ping a convenient handle with questions.
 When they're done, they'll leave the team so they don't get pinged unnecessarily.
 On-call gardeners can provide direct assistance or triage, and so can have engineering expertise or be non-technical.